 For the past couple months, I have been volunteering at BC Children’s Hospital in Emergency where I interact with patients and parents (sometimes in Spanish), set up arts and crafts in the waiting areas, read to kids, and check in on the patients.
 I’ve also gained insight into what kids like these days, such as popular tv shows like Paw Patrol and Peppa Pig (check out Netflix Kids).

 I have taken this opportunity to ask questions that beguile my curiosity and ask the kids things like, “Is Captain Underpants still a thing?”
 “Please tell me you know Harry Potter!”
 “Do you know Clifford the Big Red Dog?”
 Belly laughs are a regular occurrence.
 This volunteer placement has been a very special experience for me and one that has opened doors to opportunities I hadn’t considered.
-I think about my life pre-CMHAW program and can’t fathom how much has changed, and how much this program has given me in terms of life experiences.
+I think about my life pre-CMHAW program (Community Mental Health and Addictions Worker) and can’t fathom how much has changed, and how much this program has given me in terms of life experiences.

 Last month my classmates and I did a “walking tour” assignment where we were instructed to choose a marginalized group (my partner and I chose the LGBTQ2+ community), find if they use the four pillar approach, how they practice harm reduction, and to find gaps and resources that are lacking.
 It was great getting to meet with people who run facilities that cater to this specific group.
 Not only did we ask our many questions, but we were fortunate enough to partake in the Vancouver Queer Arts Festival.
 After presenting our findings to the class, I couldn’t help but feel grateful for all the skills I’ve gained by being a student in this cohort, the skills I’ve obtained at the Children’s Hospital and the competence I’ve received on my practicums.